evmer/perlego-downloader/README.md

 # perlago-downloader
-Download books from Perlago.com in EPUB format
+Download books from Perlago.com in PDF format